copyl-sys/ternary-stack/README.md

+Here is the updated `README.md` based on the provided project structure and information:

+---

 # 🌐 Copyleft Systems — Unified Ternary Computing Stack

 Welcome to the master repository for the **Copyleft Ternary Stack**, an experimental, AI-native computing ecosystem that spans kernel-level AI, a ternary virtual machine, a domain-specific ternary language, GPU/3D introspection, and symbolic entropy-aware packaging.
 This project aims to reclaim control of the full software stack—from entropy models to AI runtime.